devcontainers/devcontainers.github.io/supporting.md

 The dev container command line interface (CLI) is a reference implementation for the Dev Container spec.
 It is in development in the [devcontainers/cli](https://github.com/devcontainers/cli) repo.
 It is intended both for use directly and by tools or services that want to support the spec.

 The CLI can take a `devcontainer.json` and create and configure a dev container from it.
 It allows for prebuilding dev container definitions using a CI or DevOps product like GitHub Actions.
 It can detect and include dev container features and apply them at container runtime, and run [lifecycle scripts](implementors/json_reference/#lifecycle-scripts) like `postCreateCommand`, providing more power than a plain `docker build` and `docker run`.

 #### <a href="#dev-containers-cli" name="dev-containers-cli" class="anchor"> VS Code extension CLI </a>

-The [VS Code Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) includes a variation of the devcontainer CLI that adds the ability use the command line to open the a Dev Container in VS Code.
+The [VS Code Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) includes a variation of the devcontainer CLI that adds the ability use the command line to open a dev container in VS Code.
 It is also automatically updated when the extension updates.

 Press <kbd>cmd/ctrl</kbd>+<kbd>shift</kbd>+<kbd>p</kbd> or <kbd>F1</kbd> and select the **Dev Containers: Install devcontainer CLI** command to install it.